rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 | Yuri Pasquali   | Sky            |

 ## 1. Overview
-This document describes how one Firebolt App can provide a capability that may be used by another Firebolt App leveraging the platform as a permission broker that passes the requests and respones to each app with out feature-specific logic.
+This document describes how one Firebolt App can provide a capability that may be used by another Firebolt App, with the platform as a permission broker that passes the requests and respones to each app with out feature-specific logic.

 This document covers the App Pass-through Firebolt OpenRPC extension as well as how Firebolt implementations should detect and execute app provided pass-through APIs.

 Some APIs require an app to fulfill the request on behalf of another app, e.g. to provide a UX or cross-app data sharing.
-Generally the calling app doesn't care or have a say in which other app provides the API, that is up to the Firebolt distributor.
+Generally the calling app doesn't care, or have a say in, which other app provides the API, that is up to the Firebolt distributor.

 To facilitate these APIs, Firebolt denotes an OpenRPC tag with OpenRPC extensions to connect the `provide` API to the `use` API.